act65/generalisation/README.md

 <!-- * ?? error (what other types of error are there) -->

 In this we explore estimation error, aka generalisaion (although, ).
 And is closely related to over/under fitting.

+ What about how the size of the networks effects generalisation?
+A separate topic.
+So what is this topic?
+How does learning dynamics effect generalisation.

+Is it really sensible to consider only learning dynamics w.r.t generalisation?
+Other factors include; representation, capacity, (which also effect the learning dynamics?!? argh too complex...)